Jennifer Grant: Early life

-Jennifer and her father Cary Grant in 1976 at the Century Plaza Hotel, Los Angeles.

-Grant was born on 26 February 1966 at Saint Joseph Medical Center in Burbank, California, to actors Dyan Cannon and Cary Grant.
+Grant was born on February 26, 1966, at Saint Joseph Medical Center in Burbank, California, to actors Dyan Cannon and Cary Grant.
 Her parents divorced when she was two years old.
 Jennifer had a close relationship with her father for the rest of his life.

 Partly because her father did not want her to become an actress, she tried other things for several years.
 As a teenager during high school at Santa Catalina School in Monterey and on break from college, she worked as a babysitter, stock clerk at the Village store in Pacific Palisades, grocery store checkout cashier at the Rainbow Grocery in Malibu, and waitress at the Pioneer Boulangerie restaurant in Santa Monica.
 After graduating from Stanford University in 1987 with a degree in American Studies, she worked for a law firm, and followed that with a job as a chef at Wolfgang Puck's Spago restaurant in Beverly Hills.
 When her father died in 1986, he left her half of his $60 million estate; the other half of the estate went to her stepmother Barbara Harris.